demitri/cornish/docs/examples_regions.rst

 Polygons
 --------

-A polygon is a collection of vertices on a specific frame.
-If no frame is specified it will default to :class:`~cornish.ASTICRSFrame`.
+A polygon is a collection of vertices that lie in a specific frame.
+The default frame :class:`~cornish.ASTICRSFrame` is used if none is specified.

 .. code-block:: python